miomaeshima/Colorme-App/README.md

 1．Build a demo site
 2．Allow select file from the device
 3．Switch between pallets (e.g. between Japanese to English color name pallets)
 4．Switch the font color to what is appropriate for the background (e.g. white font on dark color)
+5．Show the name of the selected spot within a picture